patrickoser/social-app/README.md

     Make site responsive, so when you get close to the width of a mobile device the nav links shift to the bottom and the currentuserinfo shifts to the top or along the bottom too.

-    Check that when starting up server and navigating to the site that it checks auth status and redirects to Home if you are already signed in.

     Adjust indentation of elements with long tailwind classes/other attributes to make it more readable.